 - Phillips staff will install the work without the artist present.

 - Unless the pedestal is part of the sculpture, artists will supply plain, white platforms and/or pedestals for the display of three-dimensional artworks.

 - Artist must include plexi bonnets, if needed.

 - Artists must provide their own monitors and all necessary equipment.
 Monitor size cannot exceed 60 inches.

 - Each accepted artist will be assigned a date and time during business hours to deliver their artwork in person to The Phillips Collection, 1600 21st Street, NW, Washington, DC 20009.
-This timeframe will begin approximately the week of May 24-28, 2021, and artwork will be accepted only during the scheduled window.
+This timeframe will begin approximately the week of June 28-July 2, 2021, and artwork will be accepted only during the scheduled window.
 Artworks will not be held at The Phillips Collection for any additional time before the exhibition opens.

 - Time-based video/media artwork must be delivered via an online portal that will be made available to those video/media artists whose work is accepted for the exhibition.